 Prepare for the process of replicating the shield and the portal effects by finding the source footage online you’re going to use as a guideline and then create a new project in HitFilm Pro.
 Furthermore, you’re going to need an image of a zodiac circle to make the process of making the shield a bit faster.
 You should keep in mind that you have to invert the image’s colors and remove all the symbols you don’t need from the image before you can use it in your project.

 Recreating the portal and shield effects from the Dr. Strange movie is a highly complex task that can take a lot of time to complete.
 What’s more, finding the right context in which you can use these two visual effects can prove to be an even more difficult job because the Dr. Strange movie takes place in a universe in which magic portals and shield make sense.
-Creating such a universe in your video is anything but easy, and you must find a perfect motivation to use these effects.
-Was this article helpful?
-Leave a comment and share your opinions with us.
+Creating such a universe in your video is anything but easy, and you must find the perfect motivation to use these effects.
+Try Wondershare Filmora video editor to create a Doctor Strange looking video today.